citadelict/devops-project/load balancer with apache/LBwithapache.md

 - Existing 3-tier architecture with two web servers
 - Apache installed on both web servers
 - EC2 instance for the load balancer, yo can name it **project-9-apache-lb**
+- Set up security group and allow port 80 to be accessed from anywhere **0.0.0.0/0**

 ![load balancer](https://github.com/citadelict/My-devops-Journey/blob/main/load%20balancer%20with%20apache/images/lb%20instance.png)